 How do you make character description vivid?
 Read tips to bring out each of your characters’ unique qualities.

-Character development is an important part of making your characters complex, three-dimensional.
-Find all our articles on developing your characters below, from creating believable backstory to building strong character arcs.
+Character development is an important part of giving characters depth.
+Find all our articles on developing your characters below.
+Read about creating believable backstory and building strong character arcs.

 20. 5 character background writing tips: Better backstory

 What events in your characters’ pasts shape them?
 Read this article for tips on writing better backstory.